Dementia: Causes, Symptoms, Types, Stages and Precautions

 There is no simple test available to tell if a person has Alzheimer’s.
 Diagnosis of the disease requires an overall medical evaluation, which may include:

-• Although doctors can determine whether a person has dementia, it can be difficult to determine what type of dementia they have.
+- Although doctors can determine whether a person has dementia, it can be challenging to decide on what type of dementia they have.
 Misdiagnosis of symptoms is more common in early-stage Alzheimer’s.

-• It is important to get an accurate diagnosis early in the disease process because it can:
+- It is essential to get an accurate diagnosis early in the disease process because it can:

-• Increases the more chances of benefiting from available treatments, which can improve quality of life
+- Increases the chances of benefiting from available treatments, which can improve quality of life

-• A person can make his financial and legal plans in time
+- A person can make his financial and legal plans on time

 Treatment of dementia

-Unfortunately, there is no cure for this disease yet and scientists are still searching for the causes of this disease.
-If cells in the brain stop working and this cannot be stop, there is no cure yet for degenerative dementia.
+Unfortunately, there is no cure for this disease yet, and scientists are still searching for the causes of this disease.
+If cells in the brain stop working and this cannot be stopped, there is no cure yet for degenerative dementia.

-Management of disorders such as Alzheimer’s disease focuses on care and treatment of the symptoms, rather than its underlying cause.
-Therefore, the symptoms of Alzheimer’s disease can be reduce by certain medicines.
+Management of disorders such as Alzheimer’s disease focuses on care and treatment of the symptoms rather than its underlying cause.
+Therefore, the symptoms of Alzheimer’s disease can be reduced by certain medicines.

-Dementia is usually cause by disturbances in the cerebral cortex, which is a part of the brain.
-It also serves to think, decide and maintain the personality.
-When brain cells in these areas are destroy, it causes cognitive impairment, which is characteristic of dementia.
+Dementia is usually caused by disturbances in the cerebral cortex, a part of the brain that helps think, decide, and maintain personality.
+When brain cells in these areas are destroyed, cognitive impairment results, characteristic of dementia.

 Prevention of dementia